Print this page (attorney exhibit format)

 - Intake review frames the matter objective, likely sources, timing pressures, and who can authorize handling.

-- Source-appropriate handling or transfer procedures
+- Source-appropriate handling and transfer plan

 1. Intake Review